Spain Travel Tips 2026: 17 Insider Secrets That Save Time, Money and Hassle

 Navigating Public Transport in Spain

-Ever wondered how locals zip through bustling cities so effortlessly?
 The answer lies in a multi-modal network blending metro lines, buses, and trams.
 Major urban areas like Madrid and Barcelona boast extensive subway systems reaching nearly every corner.
 Regional trains connect smaller towns, while bike-share programs offer eco-friendly ways to explore.

 Save time by grabbing a reloadable transport card—most cities have unified payment systems.
 Apps like Moovit provide real-time updates, helping you navigate delays or plan routes.
 For longer trips, high-speed AVE trains whisk you between destinations faster than driving.
+It’s pretty convenient!

 City buses often run from 6 AM until midnight, with night services on weekends.
 Check timetables carefully—frequency drops on Sundays and holidays.
 This smart way to move lets you avoid parking hassles while soaking in street life.